SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``noescape``
-    Apply this attribute to a function or method declaration to indicate that a parameter it will not be stored for later execution, such that it is guaranteed not to outlive the lifetime of the call.
+    Apply this attribute to a function or method declaration to indicate that a parameter will not be stored for later execution, such that it is guaranteed not to outlive the lifetime of the call.
     Function type parameters with the ``noescape`` declaration attribute do not require explicit use of ``self.`` for properties or methods.